 (2008) and a Ph.D. in Molecular Microbiology and Immunology (2014) from the Johns Hopkins University.

 Julia Gershkovich, Head, North America R&D Alliance Management, Sanofi Group

 Julia Gershkovich is the Head of North America, R&D Alliance Management for Sanofi managing the portfolio of early stage to proof of concept strategic alliances.
 Prior to joining Sanofi in 2012, Julia spent 20 years with Genzyme holding a variety

-a competitive product portfolio.
-Julia received an MS in polymer science from Chemical Technological University of Russia and did a doctorate study in polymer chemistry at GIPI LPC / Instititute of Physical Chemistry, Academy of Sciences in Moscow,
+by creating a competitive product portfolio.
+Julia received an MS in polymer science from Chemical Technological University of Russia and did a doctorate study in polymer chemistry at GIPI LPC / Instititute of Physical Chemistry, Academy of Sciences

 Bernhard Gerstmayer, PhD, Alliance Manager, Miltenyi Biotec

-Microarray Production.
+and Microarray Production.
 Dr. Gerstmayer joined Miltenyi’s Biotec’s Business Development team in 2013 and is responsible for alliance and program management with industry partners.
-Dr. Gerstmayer has a background in Biochemistry and Immuno-Oncology.
+Dr. Gerstmayer has a background in Biochemistry and

 Andrew Hall, Executive Director, Global Alliances & Business Development, Celgene